intel/generic-sensor-demos/README.md

 ## Development environment

-If you would like to modify the existing code and play with the sensors API your code must be hosted on a web server that supports HTTPS.
+If you would like to modify the existing code and experiment with the sensors API your code must be hosted on a web server that supports HTTPS.
 The simplest way is to fork this repository and enable [GitHub Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) for your fork.
-Another way is to set up the environment on your `localhost`, for this we recommend using of
-[Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).
+Alternatevely, you can serve your web application locally, for this, we recommend to use [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).
+If you are developing for mobile devices,set up
+[port forwarding](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server)
-Then to run the demo on a mobile device you should set up [port forwarding](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server) for your local server, and you are ready to rock!
+for your local server, and you are good to go!